The Links Belmont Durham, DH1 2UWTel: 0191 386 4285

-Our Midwife, Kate, works in the community, caring for our patients who become pregnant.
+Our Midwife, Emma, works in the community, caring for our patients who become pregnant.
 She runs a weekly Ante-Natal Clinic where she monitors the pregnancy and is available for advice and help.
 The clinic runs on a Wednesday from 9.00am by appointment.
 If you become pregnant, you will be given a ‘booking appointment’ at which she will ask you a few questions and carry out some general health checks.
 You will be seen regularly throughout your pregnancy either at the surgery or at the hospital, or both.

 The Practice Nurses advise on contraception and all family planning issues.
 Appointments are available in any of the Nurse Clinics.
 IUCDs can be fitted at a mutually agreeable time with the doctor, as can the contraceptive implant.

 The Practice Nurses run clinics to help those smokers who wish to kick the habit.
 If you would like to know more about it, please ask at the reception desk.

 At the Well Person Clinic, the nurse measures blood pressure, weight etc, and offers specific advice including literature, about any health problems detected.

 We may send for you or you can ask the Receptionist for an appointment.

 Our nursing team run Well Woman Clinics at various times during the week.
 At this Clinic, as well as cervical screening, advice is given on women’s health issues as well as healthy lifestyle advice.
 Appointments can be fitted into any of the nurses’ clinics.